mailchimp/Firebase/README.md

   - Required Fields:

     1. `memberTags` - The Firestore document fields(s) to retrieve data from and classify as subscriber tags in Mailchimp.
 Acceptable data types include:
         - `Array<String>` - The extension will lookup the values in the provided fields and update the subscriber's member tags with the respective data values.
-This additionally accepts nested object paths. e.g. ["primaryTags", "additionalTags", "tags.primary"]
+The format of each string can be any valid [JMES Path query](https://jmespath.org/). e.g. ["primaryTags", "additionalTags", "tags.primary"]

         - `Array<Object>` - An extended object configuration is supported with the following fields:
-            - `documentPath` - (required) The path to the field in the document containing tag/s.
-This additionally accepts nested object paths. e.g. "primaryTags", "tags.primary".
+            - `documentPath` - (required) The path to the field in the document containing tag/s, as a string.
+The format can be any valid [JMES Path query](https://jmespath.org/). e.g. "primaryTags", "tags.primary".
-            - `valueSelector` - (optional) An additional path for unwrapping tags from multi-dimensional arrays. e.g. "tagName".

     2. `subscriberEmail` - The Firestore document field capturing the user email as is recognized by Mailchimp